antrea-io/antrea/docs/antrea-network-policy.md

 associated with.
 If not set, the ACNP is associated with the lowest priority default tier i.e. the "application" Tier.

+**action**: Each ingress or egress rule of a ClusterNetworkPolicy must have the `action` field set.
+As of now, the available actions are ["Allow", "Drop", "Reject", "Pass"].
+When the rule action is "Allow" or "Drop", Antrea will allow or drop traffic which matches both `from/to` and `ports` sections of that rule, given that traffic does not match a higher precedence rule in the cluster (ACNP rules created in higher order Tiers or policy instances in the same Tier with lower priority number).
+If a "Reject" rule is matched, the client initiating the traffic will receive `ICMP host administratively prohibited` code for ICMP, UDP and SCTP request, or an explicit reject response for TCP request, instead of timeout.
+A "Pass" rule, on the other hand, skips this packet for further ACNP rule evaluations (all ACNP rules that has lower priority than the current "Pass" rule will be skipped, except for the Baseline Tier rules), and delegates the decision to developer created namespaced NetworkPolicies.
+If no NetworkPolicy matches this traffic, then the Baseline Tier rules will still be matched against.
+Note that the "Pass" action does not make sense when configured in Baseline Tier ACNP rules, and such configurations will be rejected by the admission controller.

 **ingress**: Each ClusterNetworkPolicy may consist of zero or more ordered set of ingress rules.
-Each rule, depending on the `action` field of the rule, allows or drops traffic which matches all `from`, `ports` sections.
 Under `ports`, the optional field `endPort` can only be set when a numerical `port` is set to represent a range of ports from `port` to `endPort` inclusive.
 Also, each rule has an optional `name` field, which should be unique within the policy describing the intention of this rule.
 If `name` is not provided for a rule, it will be auto-generated by Antrea.
 The auto-generated name will be